shery7310/Building-a-Local-Chatbot-using-Ollama-and-Chainlit/README.md

 Then just run `uv sync` to so that a virtual environment with required packages is created.

-Then open terminal to run this chatbot and run:
+Then open up chatbot.py in your ide and put the name of your local model in the variable model_name after that close it.

 <pre>
 uv run chainlit run chatbot.py -w